Shane Burgos: Ultimate Fighting Championship

 Burgos made his promotional debut on December 9, 2016 at UFC Fight Night 102 against Tiago Trator.
 He won the fight by unanimous decision.

-Burgos' next fight came at UFC 210 against Charles Rosa.
+Burgos's next fight came at UFC 210 against Charles Rosa.
 He won the fight via TKO in the third round.
 Both participants were awarded Fight of the Night for their performance.

 He then faced Godofredo Pepey on July 22, 2017 at UFC on Fox 25.
 He won the fight by unanimous decision with scores of 30–26 (twice) and 29–28.

 On January 20, 2018 at UFC 220, Burgos fought Calvin Kattar.
 He lost the fight via TKO in the third round.
 Subsequently, both participants were awarded the Fight of the Night bonus.
 This resulted in Burgos first loss.

 Next, Burgos faced Kurt Holobaugh on November 3, 2018 at UFC 230.
 He won the fight via submission in round one.

 Burgos next faced Cub Swanson on May 4, 2019 at UFC Fight Night 151.
 He won the fight via split decision.

-Burgos' next and final fight of his prevailing contract was with Makwan Amirkhani on November 2, 2019 at UFC 244.
+Burgos's next and final fight of his prevailing contract was with Makwan Amirkhani on November 2, 2019 at UFC 244.
 He won the fight via TKO in the third round.

 On March 29, 2020, news surfaced that after entertaining offers from various organizations, Burgos signed a new four-fight contract with the UFC.